Jaspersoft/jrs-rest-php-client/README.md

 PHPUnits
 --------
-The PHPUnits are provided both as an example of code, and to test for quality assurance.
-It is *not advised to run these tests on a production server!!* As some of the features tested do overwrite existing data (import/export service specifically)
+The tests contained in this package are integration tests and are _not intended to be ran on a production server!_